EinsteinYap/vue3-crypto-exchange/README.md

-# VUE3 crypto exchange --> not my creation.
+# VUE3 crypto exchange

-Einstein Yap here, this is a crypto exchange Vue 3 template that I bought from themeforest.
-Initially unable to install. after some fixed it can run for a sample test.
+Einstein Yap here, this is a crypto exchange Vue 3 template , Initially unable to install. after some fixed it can run for a sample test.

 can watch the youtube explaination before install